Export Training Events

 According to the requirements of the systems approach for the export of stone fruits (apricots, peaches & nectarines) to Canada and the work plan for the export of apricots to Mexico, participating packing facilities must have trained employees to conduct the cull cutting portion of these protocols.
 Mexico requires two trained technical employees, while Canada only requires that trained people perform the work.

-The annual Apple Industry Export Workshop covering updates in the various apple export programs (this year: China, Mexico & Taiwan) is hosted each year by USDA and the Northwest Fruit Exporters (NFE).
-Facilities wishing to export must be registered with NFE (or NHC for Taiwan).
+The annual Apple Industry Export Workshop covering updates in the various apple export programs (Apple: Mexico, China, Taiwan, Japan; Pear: China) is hosted each year by USDA and the Northwest Fruit Exporters (NFE).
+Facilities wishing to export must be registered with NFE.
 This meeting is intended for industry personnel involved with packing and shipping apples for export (owners/managers, packing/shipping supervisors, those responsible for cold treatment, and documentation personnel).

-If your facility has not received a meeting notification packet please contact Northwest Fruit Exporters (NFE: 509-576-8004) to ensure you are currently registered in the appropriate apple export program.
+If your facility has not received a meeting notification packet please contact Northwest Fruit Exporters (NFE: 509-576-8004) to ensure you are currently registered in the appropriate apple or pear export program.

-Apple Exports to Taiwan: Orchard & Bin Sampling Protocols and China Apple Export Sample Training
+Apple Exports to Taiwan: Orchard & Bin Sampling Protocols, Cull fruit Pre-screening, and China Apple Export Sample Training

 Taiwan: Training is mandatory for people who do not have a Pest Consultant’s license (PCO) or Commercial Applicator’s license.
 Those without either license must attend training to perform orchard or field bin sampling.
 Training should be repeated every two (2) years.
 People who attended training last summer (2015) are not required to attend, but refresher attendance is strongly advised by NHC and USDA/APHIS to keep you apprised of any work plan changes.
 It is also advised that anyone with a license but unfamiliar with the Taiwan protocol attend training.
 Certified cull cutters may perform field bin sampling if informed of bin sampling protocols.
 Official forms must be used for all phases of the work plan.
 You can download the instructions and forms here.